 Manage your ropes

 The length of your rope is obviously critical, but diameter is ever more significant with the many ‘skinny’ ropes about these days.
 Think about your choice of abseil device and your rope diameter before you have to use the combination in anger; a smaller diameter rope will travel more quickly (sometimes very quickly!) through your friction device.
 When joining two ropes to abseil my preferred method is the neat and compact overhand knot – less prone to jamming on retrieval, but don’t forget to leave reasonable tails of about 50cm.
-And always tie a knot of some description in the ends of the ropes.
 How you manage your ropes will be slightly different at each abseil station but being organised, efficient and avoiding a complete ‘birds nest’ is crucial.
 And, when you’re pulling through your ropes, make sure that you attach one end to the anchor beforehand – avoiding the schoolboy error of your rope flying off down the cliff leaving you stranded.

 WATCH: Winter Skills 3.4: How to belay on winter climbs on BMC TV